sup computer — a small language model studio

 sup computer is a research studio building small language models from scratch — small enough to train end to end on a consumer laptop, and still useful.

-Our methods are LLM-assisted: a mixture of models works each step, from dataset creation to training and evaluation, under human direction.
-All of our research is open-source and freely available.
+Our methods are LLM-assisted.
+A mixture of models works each step, from dataset creation to training and evaluation, under human direction.
+All of our research is open source.

 Models